morlan/NJSlowFeeder/README.md

 ## Planned Functions:
 - [ ] WebUI for parameter control
-- [ ] PoopCode:tm: - Precise single dosing of beans (for filling vials or grinding)
+- [ ] PoopCode :tm: - Precise single dosing of beans (for filling vials or grinding)

 This readme will be updated with more information in the future.